dduan/duan.ca/_posts/2016-05-19-a-case-for-oop.md

 ---

 Python's standard library includes a very handy `defaultdict`.
-It behaves almost exactly like the default dictionary except it'll supply a pre-defined value for any non-existence keys.
+It behaves almost exactly like the standard dictionary except it'll supply a pre-defined value for any non-existence keys.
 It is, unsurpringly, a subclass of `dict`.

 I find my self missing this handy container in Swift.
 Especially when I use